 When taken together policies within this NDP promote development that would achieve a range of benefits to the environment and the community.
-However, the level of development, constraints and national designations, particularly that of the AONB, limit the extent to which local benefits will be possible in order to protect matters of wider importance (NPPF para 118a).
-No brownfield sites were identified where development should be promoted although one exiting committed housing site already achieves such a benefit (NPPF para 118c).
+However, the level of development and constraints limit the extent to which local benefits will be possible in order to protect matters of wider importance (NPPF para 118a).
+No brownfield sites were identified where development should be promoted (NPPF para 118c).

-No proposals are advanced that will use notable areas of high-quality agricultural land for housing, with only one housing site being proposed which involves grade 3 agricultural land.
-There may be small infill plots within settlement boundaries although these should not affect farmland.
+No proposals are advanced that will use notable areas of the highest quality agricultural land for housing.
+The large site promoted through Policy DW3[a] is shown as grade 2 agricultural land but other sites put forward of similar size were of similar or higher grade.
+There would be insufficient small sites to meet the housing needs of the village.
+There will be small infill plots within settlement boundaries although these should not affect farmland.
 No specific proposals for new or expanded sites to serve local businesses are proposed and should proposals come forward for economic development proposals these are most likely to arise through the conversion of rural buildings to workshops, and appropriate extensions of existing employment sites where environmentally acceptable.
-Policies WG9, WG10 and WG11 contain environmental safeguards and emphasise the need for these to be in scale with the surroundings.
+Policies Dw12 and DW13 contain appropriate environmental safeguards and emphasise the need for these to be in scale with the surroundings.